We value your privacy.

 How Do I Know When My Jump Starter Is Fully Charged?

-Green light: Charging is complete and the battery is fully topped up.
+Green light indicates charging is complete and the battery is fully charged.

 Will A Jump Starter Charge A Completely Dead Battery?